SanjanaSinha1/Assignment_Topsis_For_Pretrained_Models/README.md

 2. They are evaluated on basis of ROUGE Values:<br>
    ROUGE-1 (Unigram Precision, Recall, F1):
-   Gives more importance to matching unigrams (individual words) between the generated summary and the reference summary, you may assign higher weights to ROUGE-1 precision, recall, and F1.<br>
+   Gives more importance to matching unigrams (individual words) between the generated summary and the reference summary.<br>
    ROUGE-2 (Bigram Precision, Recall, F1):
-   Gives more importance to matching bigram between the generated summary and the reference summary, you may assign higher weights to ROUGE-2 precision, recall, and F1.<br>
+   Gives more importance to matching bigram between the generated summary and the reference summary.<br>
    ROUGE-L (Longest Common Subsequence):
    ROUGE-L focuses on the longest common subsequence and is considered useful for capturing longer phrases and word sequences.